| "Life,

 to prevent us from feeling obligated to be helpful. (.back

+to top.)
 Short-Circuits.

 The same phenomena govern our responses to our perceptions of social